 CropSWAP-Sustainable Water for Agricultural Production

-RCWD's CropSWAP Program provides financial assistance to the District's "agricultural" and "ag/residential" customers for crop conversion projects.
+Rancho Water's (RCWD/District) CropSWAP program provides financial assistance to the District's "agricultural" and "ag/residential" customers for crop conversion projects that are at least two acres in size and save at least one acre foot of water per acre, per year.
 Crop conversion projects are those that save water through replacement of higher water use crops with lower water use varieties.

-Customers who submit applications for eligible projects will be notified in writing by the District of the approval or denial of their applications.
-Customers whose applications are approved will be eligible for a pre-conversion inspection to be conducted by the District, which will determine final CropSWAP Program eligibility.
+Customers who submit applications for eligible projects will be notified in writing by Rancho Water of the approval or denial of their applications.
+Customers whose applications are approved will be eligible for a pre-conversion inspection to be conducted by the District, which will determine final CropSWAPProgram eligibility.